Financial Aid and Title IV Programs

 The programs authorized under Title IV of the Higher Education Act of 1965 are the major source of federal student aid, and the most common used by online students.
 Federal and state grants and loans fall under the banner of Title IV programs and are administered by the U.S. Department of Education.

 Title IV funds include Direct Subsidized/Unsubsidized Loan, Direct Graduate PLUS Loan, Direct PLUS Loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), and the Federal Perkins Loan.

 Fill out and submit the Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
 There is no charge, and you do not have to be admitted to apply; however, you must be enrolled before your funds will be applied toward tuition and fee costs.
 You should apply as early as possible, even if you don’t plan to start until late in the year.

 Ashford University’s school code is 001881.
-You will need this code in order for Ashford University to receive the information you submit.
+You will need this code for Ashford University to receive the information you submit.

 NSLDS Consumer Information Disclosure